mohmmadAK/SIT305/README.md

 - your changelog needs a lot more work (Updated, will be updating more in next few days)
 - Your data hasn't progressed enough given that we're at the end of Week 7.
 (Modifying the data set and fixing few issues.
 Will have more commits today and tomorrow).

+# Mohmmad Submit comments - 18th may
+The Game Recording is present in the app folder along with changelog, license document and license attribution and readme text files.
+Marking justification document is also present in same folder.

+The game recording video is slightly more than 5 mins.
+Since i was having trouble with audio voice recording with too much disturbance i have shown the text on document along with the demo.

+The App Store internal closed testing published link - https://play.google.com/apps/internaltest/4697949534637288903